camp

 Camp Flog Gnaw is Tyler, the Creator's annual festival, held at Exposition Park in 2016 and 2017, then Dodger Stadium from 2018 onward.
 It has a distinct and specific visual identity: playful, irreverent, and instantly recognizable.
 Working within it required a different discipline than building a brand system from the ground up.
 The job was to extend and support what already existed, not reinterpret it.

 I supported the festival from 2016 to 2019 alongside Tyler's creative team and the internal Goldenvoice festival team, handling a high volume of design needs across signage, event materials, printed guides, and custom illustrated graphics.
-Every year brought new logistical problems to solve within the same established visual world.

 ENVIRONMENTAL SIGNAGE